Stakeholder Organizations

 - Centre des loisirs des Sourds de Montréal (CLSM)

-- La Maison des Femmes Sourdes de Montréal
+- La Maison des Femmes Sourdes de Montréal (MFSM)

 - L’Association des personnes avec problèmes auditifs des Laurentides (APPAL)

-- Maison des hommes sourds
+- Maison des Hommes Sourds (MHS)

 CAV's Interpreter Stakeholders